 "RESOLVED THAT pursuant to Section 148 of the Companies Act 2013 and all other applicable provisions of the Companies Act 2013 and the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or reenactment thereof, for the time being in force), the Company hereby ratifies the remuneration of Rs.
-1.00 Lakh (Rupees One Lakh) plus applicable taxes for each year, to M/s Ramanath lyer & Co., Cost Accountants, appointed by the Board, as Cost Auditor of the Company, to conduct audit of the cost records of the Company for the financial year ending 31st March 2023.
+1.00 Lakh (Rupees One Lakh) plus applicable taxes, to M/s Ramanath Iyer & Co., Cost Accountants, appointed by the Board, as Cost Auditor of the Company, to conduct audit of the cost records of the Company for the financial year ending 31st March 2024.